 When my husband and kids purchased a Kitchenaid Stand Mixer for me for Christmas one year, I knew I was going to want all of the attachments that come along with it.
 For years, I have wanted to make homemade pasta, and so just a few short months ago, I purchased the pasta roller attachment and set out to learn how to make homemade pasta.
-I never in a million years realized how simple it is — so I decided to share with you my step by step tips.
+I never in a million years realized how simple it is — so I decided to share with you my step-by-step tips.

 You start with just a couple of simple ingredients — eggs and flour — which should be right in your pantry!
 Then add in a little salt and water and you will have delicious pasta.

-If you want to make a small batch of pasta for say — one or two people, simply use about two eggs per one cup of flour and you should have enough for a small dinner.
+If you want to make a small batch of pasta for say — one or two people, simply use about two eggs per cup of flour and you should have enough for a small dinner.

 Now, make a well in the center of your flour and crack in your eggs.
 If you would rather do it right on the cutting board instead f in a bowl you can, but I like using my pyrex clear mixing bowls.
-They make for great photo props for my pictures.
+They make great photo props for my pictures.

 Slowly mix together with your hands or a big spoon.
 Turn it out onto a floured surface and knead by hand for just a bit, until the dough becomes smooth and pliable.
 If you need to add more dough to the board or your work surface, it is totally okay.